Weeks Before Caucus Night

 - It will show a grey box that looks like it failed, but click the precinct name link just above the grey box to download the PDF.

-Ranked Choice Ballots are great so a voter only have to fill out one ballot, but they do need to tallied properly to have the same result as multi-round voting.
+Preferential Voting is an allowed voting method for Caucus Night.
+(UTGOP Constitution XII.1.B) The County Party leadership and/or the Caucus Host will decide what voting method will be used.
+Preferential Ballots allow a voter to only have to fill out one ballot per race, and they do need to tallied properly to have the same result as multi-round voting.

-Here are a couple ways you can tally your Ranked Choice Ballots.
+Here are a couple ways you can tally your Preferential Ballots.

-Tallying Ranked Choice Ballots by hand is not difficult, if you know the process.
+Tallying Preferential Ballots by hand is not difficult, if you know the process.
 Even if you plan to use software for your tallying, you should still learn how to do it by hand in case you have technical problems with the software.

 Kirby Glad has created a couple of great videos for you to watch: